Homodyne nonclassical area as a nonclassicality indicator: Nonclassical area for a single-mode field

 \subsection{Photon-added coherent states}

-Addition of photons to a coherent state $\ket{\alpha}$ induces nonclassicality in the resultant states.
+The addition of photons to a coherent state $\ket{\alpha}$ induces nonclassicality in the resultant states.
 The nonclassical state generated by the addition of $m$ photons to the coherent field $\ket{\alpha}$ is called an $m$-photon-added coherent state $\ket{\alpha,m}$, defined as \cite{Agarwal1991,Zavatta2004}

 where $N_{\alpha,m}$ is the normalization constant and $\modu{\alpha}^2$ is the mean number of photons in the coherent state $ \ket{\alpha}$.
-The optical tomogram of the $m$-photon-added coherent states $\ket{\alpha,m}$ obtained by Substituting the Fock state representation of $\ket{\alpha,m}$ in equation (\ref{opt_tomo_def_purestate}) \cite{Rohith2015}:
+The optical tomogram of the $m$-photon-added coherent states $\ket{\alpha,m}$ obtained by Substituting the Fock state representation of $\ket{\alpha,m}$ in equation~(\ref{opt_tomo_def_purestate}) \cite{Rohith2015}:

 Here $L_m(x)$ represents the Laguerre polynomial of order $m$.
-Nonclassical area $\sigma-\sqrt{2}\pi$ projected by the optical tomogram of $m$-photon-added coherent states on the optical tomographic plane was numerically evaluated using equation (\ref{Nonclassical_Area}).
-Figure \ref{Nonclassical_photon-added} shows the variation of the nonclassical area corresponds to the photon-added coherent state as a function of the number of photons $m$ added to the coherent state $\ket{\alpha}$.
-It clearly shows that the nonclassical area or the nonclassicality of the state $\ket{\alpha,m}$ increases with the increase in the number of photons added to the coherent field $\ket{\alpha}$.
+Nonclassical area $\sigma\left(\ket{\alpha,m}\right)-\sqrt{2}\,\pi$ projected by the optical tomogram of $m$-photon-added coherent states on the optical tomographic plane was numerically evaluated using equation~(\ref{Nonclassical_Area}).
+Figure \ref{Nonclassical_photon-added} shows the variation of the nonclassical area corresponding to the photon-added coherent state as a function of the number of photons $m$ added to the coherent state $\ket{\alpha}$.
+It clearly shows that the nonclassical area of the state $\ket{\alpha,m}$ increases with the increase in the number of photons added to the coherent field $\ket{\alpha}$.